 Jail time averted

 After my failed attempt at ordering toilet paper, I headed to Instagram.
 The cute videos and images of puppies and bunnies on the social media platform are always a pleasant diversion.
 While scrolling, a friend’s Instagram Stories popped up where she shared that she had just missed out on getting a bidet when the last one sold before she could put it in her Amazon cart.
-Why was she shopping for expensive bidets during a pandemic?
+Why was she shopping for a bidet during a pandemic?
 Aren’t they only in fancy-schmancy bathrooms in Europe?
 Apparently not.
-Bidets sales were off the charts.
-Turns out using a bidet is quickly becoming an everyday habit more people are adopting because of the coronavirus.
+Bidet sales were off the charts.
+Turns out using a bidet is one of the everyday habits more people are adopting because of the coronavirus.

 As I researched bidets more, my interest piqued.
 But what really sold me on using a bidet was my three kids.
-They’re all grown and out of the nest, but back in the day I changed thousands of diapers.
-I always used baby wipes—not toilet paper to clean their poopy bottoms.
-Yet when we progressed to potty training, we taught them to wipe (back to front!) with toilet paper.
+They’re all grown and out of the nest, but back in the day I changed thousands of diapers and I always used baby wipes, not toilet paper to clean their poopy bottoms.
+Yet when we progressed to potty training, we taught them to wipe (front to back!) with toilet paper.
 Why do we transition from using baby wipes to dry toilet paper?
 If you haven’t diapered any babies, think of it this way— if you’re walking on the beach and a bird pooped on your arm, you wouldn’t wipe the poop off with a beach towel and call it good, right?
-You would probably run to water’s edge and splash it off.
+You would probably run to the water’s edge and splash it off.

 Seize the bidet!